Béla Bartók: Folk music and composition

-After his disappointment over the Fine Arts Commission competition, Bartók wrote little for two or three years, preferring to concentrate on collecting and arranging folk music.
-Bartók undertook this task with great skill and persistence; later, the folk music scholar Charles Seeger would describe him as "one of the greatest field collectors of the first half of the 20th century."
+After his disappointment over the Fine Arts Commission competition, Bartók wrote little for two or three years, concentrating on collecting and arranging folk music.
+He undertook this task with great skill and persistence; the folk music scholar Charles Seeger called him "one of the greatest field collectors of the first half of the 20th century."
 Bartók found the phonograph an essential tool for collecting folk music for its accuracy, objectivity, and manipulability.
 He collected first in the Carpathian Basin (then the Kingdom of Hungary), where he notated Hungarian, Slovak, Romanian, and Bulgarian folk music.
-The developmental breakthrough for Bartok arrived when he collaboratively collected folk music with Zoltán Kodály through the medium of a phonomotor, on which they studied classification possibilities (for individual folk songs) and recorded hundreds of cylinders.
-Bartok's compositional command of folk elements is expressed in such an authentic and undiluted a manner because of the scales, sounds, and rhythms that were so much a part of his native Hungary that he automatically saw music in these terms.
+A breakthrough arrived when he collaboratively collected folk music with Zoltán Kodály through the medium of a phonomotor, on which they studied classification possibilities (for individual folk songs) and recorded hundreds of cylinders.
 He also collected in Moldavia, Wallachia, and (in 1913) Algeria.
-The outbreak of World War I forced him to stop the expeditions, but he returned to composing with a ballet called The Wooden Prince (1914–1916) and the String Quartet No. 2 in (1915–1917), both influenced by Debussy.
+The outbreak of World War I forced him to stop the expeditions, but he returned to composing with his ballet The Wooden Prince (1914–1916) and the String Quartet No. 2 in (1915–1917), both influenced by Debussy.

 Bartók's score for The Miraculous Mandarin, another ballet, was influenced by Igor Stravinsky, Arnold Schoenberg and Richard Strauss.
 Though started in 1918, the story's sexual content kept it from being performed until 1926.
-He next wrote his two violin sonatas (written in 1921 and 1922, respectively), which are among his most harmonically and structurally complex pieces.
+He next wrote his two violin sonatas in 1921 and 1922, which are among his most harmonically and structurally complex pieces.

 In March 1927, he visited Barcelona and performed the Rhapsody for piano Sz.
 26 with the Orquestra Pau Casals at the Gran Teatre del Liceu.
 During the same stay, he attended a concert by the Cobla Barcelona at the Palau de la Música Catalana.
 According to the critic Joan Llongueras i Badia, "he was very interested in the sardanas, above all, the freshness, spontaneity and life of our music [...] he wanted to know the mechanism of the tenoras and the tibles, and requested data on the composition of the cobla and extension and characteristics of each instrument".

 In 1927–1928, Bartók wrote his Third and Fourth String Quartets, after which his compositions demonstrated his mature style.
 Notable examples of this period are Music for Strings, Percussion and Celesta (1936) and Divertimento for String Orchestra (1939).
 The Fifth String Quartet was composed in 1934, and the Sixth String Quartet (his last) in 1939.
-In 1936 he travelled to Turkey to collect and study Turkish folk music.
+In 1936 he traveled to Turkey to collect and study Turkish folk music.
 He worked in collaboration with Turkish composer Ahmet Adnan Saygun mostly around Adana.